Viveash

 The level of cultural diversity witnessed in Viveash was found to be above average when compared nationally for a number of language and cultural background related metrics

-Viveash, with 16.5% of its population speaking a language other than English at home and 31.7% born overseas, is more culturally diverse than most local markets.
-Christianity is the predominant religion in Viveash, accounting for 54.4%, compared to 44.4% across Greater Perth.
-The top three ancestry groups in Viveash are English (31.4%), Australian (22.4%), and Other (8.0%).
+Viveash has a higher cultural diversity than most local markets, with 16.5% of its residents speaking a language other than English at home and 31.7% born overseas.
+Christianity is the predominant religion in Viveash, accounting for 54.4% of the population, compared to 45.0% across Greater Perth.
+The top three ancestral groups based on country of birth of parents are English (31.4%), Australian (22.4%), and Other (8.0%).

 Frequently Asked Questions - Diversity